SWE-3-Section-4-Team/system/README.md

 postgres://postgres:postgrespw@localhost:55000/system?schema=public
 ```
 - Put in your `.env` file
+- Get your S3 credentials.
+While development you can use [S3 Mock](https://github.com/adobe/S3Mock)
 - Check if you have everything needed in your `.env` file.
 Use `.env-example` as an example :)
 - Push database schema
 ```bash